Making the Most of Your Social Media Marketing.

-Most artists I know fall into the category of owning and operating a microbusiness.
-This is no surprise since of the nearly 28 million businesses in the U.S., 92% are a microbusiness that employs 5 or fewer employees.
+Most artists, I know, fall into the category of owning and operating a microbusiness.
+This is no surprise since of the nearly 28 million businesses in the U.S., 92% is a microbusiness that employs five or fewer employees.

 It is estimated that one in seven adults in America owns or is a principal in a microbusiness.
 For the majority of microbusinesses, the effectiveness of their marketing directly influences their longevity and profitability.

-To ensure their business success, artists need recognize that both their work, and they themselves as artists, are brands that require marketing to gain exposure and sales.
+For artists to ensure their business success, they need to recognize that both their work and they, as artists, are brands that require marketing to gain exposure and sales.
 It matters not whether you are a new artist eager to build a following, or a seasoned art marketing veteran, building your brand awareness, social marketing has become a prerequisite to meet your goals.

-To make your investment into your website effective, it may require a tune-up, or a complete overhaul.
-In addition to updating your visual aesthetics, your improvements should make sure your site it optimized for both search engines and mobile devices.
+To make your investment into your website effective, it may require a tune-up or a complete overhaul.
+In addition to updating your visual aesthetics, your improvements should make sure your site optimized for both search engines and mobile devices.

 Mobile internet access as of May 2013:

 Additionally, your site should have clear, easy-to-use navigation.
-I am a believer in putting prices on your site.
+I am a believer in putting prices on your website.
 I think you will make more sales with prices than you will without them.
 Having clear shipping and return procedures and policies boosts sales, too.
-My friend and frequent art marketing podcast partner, Jason Horejs, owner of Xanadu Gallery agrees with me.
+My friend and frequent art marketing podcast partner Jason Horejs, the owner of Xanadu Gallery, agrees with me.

-If you are like most people, you use Facebook for keeping up on family and friends.
+If you are like most people, you use Facebook to keep up with family and friends.
 To separate your personal Facebook presence from your business, set up a Facebook business page.